Stayton “Bud” Worthington

-- Three-year career in engineering prior to law school, implementing a workover and reentry program for Marshall Petroleum in West Texas, the Gulf Coast and Southwest Louisiana.
+- Three-year career in engineering prior to law school, implementing a workover and reentry program for Marshall Petroleum in West Texas, the Gulf Coast, and Southwest Louisiana.

 - Mr. Worthington received an "AV" rating from his peers as determined by Martindale-Hubbell's ratings for legal ability and ethical conduct.
-Mr. Worthington has extensive experience in products liability actions involving oilfield equipment and downhole tubular failures, as well as commercial litigation relating to oil and gas well acid and frac operations.
+Mr. Worthington has extensive experience in product liability actions involving oilfield equipment and downhole tubular failures, as well as commercial litigation relating to oil and gas well acid and frac operations.
 He has represented major automobile manufacturers, industrial equipment manufacturers, truck manufacturers, medical device manufacturers, medical practitioners and hospitals, pharmaceutical manufacturers, medical laboratories, consumer appliance manufacturers, electric utility companies, recreational vehicle manufacturers, trucking companies, oil and gas operators, drilling contractors, real estate brokers, chemical manufacturers and boating manufacturers in strict liability, breach of warranty, negligence, deceptive trade practices, and wrongful death actions throughout Texas and Southwestern Arkansas, as well as litigation in California and Wisconsin.
-Toxic tort experience includes personal injuries and/or property damages arising from alleged exposure to silica, asbestos, chlorinated solvents, lead, arsenic, CCA, mercury, hydrocarbons, diesel exhaust and other occupational and consumer exposures.
+Toxic tort experience includes personal injuries and/or property damages arising from alleged exposure to silica, asbestos, chlorinated solvents, lead, arsenic, CCA, mercury, hydrocarbons, diesel exhaust, and other occupational and consumer exposures.